jimlinntu/scaling-book/inference.md

 During training, we'll have a high intensity during all our matrix multiplications because we reuse the same weights over a very large batch. **That high arithmetic intensity carries over to prefill, since user prompts are typically hundreds if not thousands of tokens long.** As we saw before, the hardware arithmetic intensity of a TPUv5e is 240, so if a sequence longer than 240 tokens is fed into a dense model running on this hardware at bf16, we would expect to be compute-bound and all is well.
 Prompts shorter than this can technically be batched together to achieve higher utilization, but this is typically not necessary.

 <p markdown=1 class="takeaway">**Takeaway:** During prefill, all matrix multiplications are basically always compute-bound.
 Therefore, simply maximizing hardware utilization or MFU (Model FLOPs Utilization) is enough to maximize throughput-per-chip (cost) and latency (in the form of TTFT).
-Unless prompts are extremely short, batching at a per-prompt level only adds latency for a small improvements in prefill throughput.</p>
+Unless prompts are extremely short, batching at a per-prompt level only adds latency for small improvements in prefill throughput.</p>

 However, during generation, for each request, we can only do our forward passes one token at a time since there's a sequential dependency between steps!
 Thus we can only (easily) achieve good utilization by batching multiple requests together, parallelizing over the batch dimension.
 We'll talk about this more later, but actually batching many concurrent requests together without affecting latency is hard.
 For that reason, **it is much harder to saturate the hardware FLOPs with generation.**